rh-sdv-cloud-incubator/automotive-dev-operator/webui/README.md

 - **Export Format**: Output format (default: image)
 - **Mode**: Build mode (default: image)
 - **Container Image**: automotive-image-builder container to use
-- **Custom Definitions**: Additional environment definitions
 - **AIB Extra Args**: Additional arguments for automotive-image-builder
 - **AIB Override Args**: Complete override of AIB arguments
 - **Enable Artifact Downloads**: Allow downloading build artifacts (recommended)

-### File Management

-The web UI provides comprehensive file management capabilities:

-#### Text Files
-- Create new text files directly in the browser
-- Edit file names and content in real-time
-- Support for any text-based configuration files
-- Multiple files can be created and managed

-#### File Uploads
-- Upload binary files from your local system
-- Support for any file type (images, archives, binaries, etc.)
-- File size and type information displayed
-- Easy removal of uploaded files

-#### File Integration
-- All files (text and uploaded) are automatically uploaded to the build after creation
-- Files are available in the build environment at `/workspace/shared/`
-- Text files are created with the specified names and content
-- Uploaded files retain their original names and content